Tom-England/ENGIEApp/README.md

 String unipass = "Hunter2";
 ```

+## Generating QR codes
+To generate a QR code the admin must have set a destination email address for the code to be sent to.
+This can be done on the admin options page.

 ## QR Scanning and Form Submission
 QR codes are read using the ZXing.Net.Mobile.Forms package.
 The QR codes contain
 a 3 letter text string of either 'ELT', 'EML' or 'GAS'.
 Once the QR code has been